Christmas in France - Destinations to Visit in France at Christmas - French Christmas Traditions © French Moments

 What is Christmas in France like?

-Christmas in France is made special with the multitude of Christmas illuminations and traditions found throughout the country.
+Christmas in France is made unique by the multitude of Christmas illuminations and traditions found throughout the country.

 From the end of November, the cities and towns of France transform into a magical wonderland with all the Christmas lights.